Back to learn

 If you have less than stellar credit, the idea of getting approved for a loan might seem like a far-fetched fairy tale.
 But while having a low credit score will certainly make it harder for you to get approved for many things like loans and credit cards, it doesn’t shut you out of the financial world for good.

-We know that applying for personal loans can seem daunting if you don’t have a good credit history.
-In this article, we’re going to discuss some of the many things people with low credit scores should know about applying for personal loans to help you decide if doing so is the right option for your needs.
+We know that applying for personal loans can seem daunting if you don't have a good credit history.
+In this article, we're going to discuss some of the many things people with low credit scores should know about applying for a bad credit loan to help you decide if a personal loan is the right option for your needs.

 What is Considered “Bad Credit” in Canada?